Ellie is a Glasgow-based writer who loves to write about a variety of topics, including travel, business, finance, DIY, beauty and fashion.

 It’s that time of the year again: after Christmas, the upcoming months present themselves as a rather dark future.
-The bad weather, the number of night hours (which, thank god, have started to decrease in favour of daylight hours), and the return to a daily routine usually make for a good resolve to the post-holiday blues.
+The bad weather, the number of night hours (which decrease with daylight savings time), and the return to a daily routine usually make for a good resolve to the post-holiday blues.

 There are several ways of beating this feeling, one of the most fun being “making plans for future holidays”.
 So that’s more or less what I have been up to for the last few days, planning a getaway for February or maybe even March.
 Now, where should I go?